A just-published study in the journal BMC Medicine found that vegans and vegetarians have a higher risk of fracture than omnivores.

 Notably, the study did not include information on whether participants were taking any dietary supplements.

-Overall, this comparison of diets and fracture outcomes found that vegetarians, and especially vegans, had higher risks of fracture and particularly hip fracture.1 However, that result doesn't mean that eating meat is good for your bones, or that not eating meat increases your fracture risk.
+Overall, this comparison of diets and fracture outcomes found that vegetarians, and especially vegans, had higher risks of fracture and particularly hip fracture.1 However, this doesn’t mean that avoiding meat inherently increases fracture risk, nor does it imply that eating meat automatically protects your bones.

 A closer look at what this study did and didn't measure can help us better understand these results.